SignTools/SignTools/INSTALL-ADVANCED.md

 4. Put the signing related files inside here.
 Read ahead to see what they should be named
 5. Repeat the steps above for each signing profile that you want to add

 > :warning: **You need to match the files names exactly as they are shown below.
-For an example, your certificate must be named exactly `cert.p12`.
+For an example, your certificate archive must be named exactly `cert.p12`.
 Be aware that Windows may hide the extensions by default.**

 - **Developer account**